apache/apex-core/docs/dtcli.md

 Apache Apex Command Line Interface
 ================================================================================

-dtCli, the Apache Apex command line interface, can be used to launch, monitor, and manage Apache Apex applications.  dtCli is a wrapper around the [REST API](dtgateway_api.md) provided by dtGatway, and provides a developer friendly way of interacting with Apache Apex platform.
-The CLI enables a much higher level of feature set by hiding deep details of REST API.
+dtCli, the Apache Apex command line interface, can be used to launch, monitor, and manage Apache Apex applications.
+It provides a developer friendly way of interacting with Apache Apex platform.
 Another advantage of dtCli is to provide scope, by connecting and executing commands in a context of specific application.  dtCli enables easy integration with existing enterprise toolset for automated application monitoring and management.
 Currently the following high level tasks are supported.

 -   Launch or kill applications
 -   View system metrics including load, throughput, latency, etc.